 Press this control to lock all doors and liftgate.
-The doors and liftgate will lock and the lamps will flash once as long as all doors, liftgate, liftgate glass are closed (also includes hood on vehicles equipped with Perimeter Anti-theft).
-If any of these are ajar, the lamps will not flash.
+The doors and liftgate will lock and the lamps will flash.

 To confirm all doors are closed and locked, press the control a second time within three seconds.
 The doors will lock again and the horn will chirp.